tejuh/MobileManufacturerAnalysis/README.md

 # Mobile Manufacturer Analysis

 The objective of this casae study is to analyze the mobile manufacturere data and answer some key questions.
-The analysis is based on location, top customers, top models/manufacturer, average price of different models and timeline.
+The analysis is based on location, top customers, top models/manufacturer, average price of different models and years.

 The below tables were created using the pre-written code "Mobile Manufacturere Analysis - Create Database and Tables".